 Approaches to Improvement

+You may think, “This is just another improvement initiative in the long line of initiatives, so what makes this one different?”
+Most organizations have tried many different approaches (fads) to improve performance.
+There are many approaches to improvement to choose from, including Six Sigma, Lean, Lean-Six Sigma, Appreciative Inquiry, and, more recently, Design Thinking, and so on.
 While the results from these approaches are mixed, they all work, sometimes.
-One issue that limits the success of these approaches is they are often applied piecemeal in an attempt to improve the bits and pieces of the organization without sufficient consideration of the broader context, systems, and strategy.
+One issue that limits the success of these approaches is that they are often applied piecemeal to improve the bits and pieces of the organization without sufficient consideration of the broader context, systems, and strategy.
 Another issue is the changes are often incremental when more substantial changes are needed to get the desired results.
 The design approach to organization improvement presented here integrates key aspects of previous methods and adds additional considerations that enable a leap in performance.
-Also, the organization design approach to improvement facilitates a new design that creates value for multiple stakeholders — or win-win.
+Also, the organization’s design approach to improvement facilitates a new design that creates value for multiple stakeholders — or a win-win.

 AMA.
 (1991).
 Blueprints for Service Quality: The Federal Express Approach.
 New York: American Management Association.